actualbudget/docs/docs/advanced/oauth-auth.md

 ##### Instructions
 Fill all the required field for the selected provider.

-Some providers does not require all fields to be filled.
-For example passwordless.id does not have a `client_secret`.
+Some providers only require some fields to be filled out.``` As an example, the field _passwordless.id_ does not have a `client_secret`.

-After configuring all settings properly, click `OK`.
-The user will be redirected to the `login` page.
+When all settings are correctly filled out, click the 'OK' button, and you will be redirected to the `login` page.

 :::warning
-There are some basic configuration checks when clicking `OK` but if you somehow type a wrong information and the data is saved, you will have to open the actual server database manually and update it.
-The name of the table is `auth`.
+There are some basic configuration checks when clicking `OK`, but if you somehow type the wrong information and the data is saved, you must manually open the actual server database and update it.
+The table `auth` is the name of the table.
 :::

 #### Tested Providers